 Glassdoor operates globally and is therefore subject to a variety of data privacy laws that confer a range of privacy rights upon our users.
 We have chosen to provide all of these privacy rights to our users regardless of their location.

-- In addition, you can object to the processing of your personal information or ask us to restrict processing of your personal informations via our Privacy Requests Page.
+- In addition, you can object to the processing of your personal information or ask us to restrict processing of your personal information via our Privacy Requests Page.

 - You have the right to opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the “unsubscribe” or “opt-out” link in the marketing emails we send you.
 Registered users can manage their account settings and email marketing preferences as described in the “Choices Regarding Your Personal Information” section below.
 If you are an unregistered user, or to opt-out of other forms of marketing (such as postal marketing or telemarketing), you may contact us using the contact details provided under the “How to contact us“.